Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 ### Customize

+You may need to customize the client library a little bit to provide customers better experience when they use the library.

+There are two customization approaches:

+- C# customization: Add convenience APIs.

+**Learn more**: The [autorest.csharp README](https://github.com/Azure/autorest.csharp#setup) has great samples showing how to add convenience APIs in the generated code.
+Explore this further as you design APIs for your own service.

+- Customizations can be done as a transform in `autorest.md`.
 In `Azure.<group>.<service>` project, we have autorest.md file which is use to add configuration to generate code based on your swagger.
 [AnomalyDetector autorest.md](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/anomalydetector/Azure.AI.AnomalyDetector/src/autorest.md) is an example.

-You can customize your client libray in two ways:

-- Add convenience APIs.

-**Learn more**: The [autorest.csharp README](https://github.com/Azure/autorest.csharp#setup) has great samples showing how to add convenience APIs in the generated code.
-Explore this further as you design APIs for your own service.

-- Customizations can be done as a transform in `autorest.md`. e.g.

 ```yaml
 directive: